ardanlabs/python-go/first-contact/README.md

 dtype: object
 ```

-On `19` we tell pandas to parse the two time columns as dates.
-And by looking at the output of `20` we see now that we have the right types.
+* `[19]` we tell pandas to parse the two time columns as dates.
+Looking at the output of `[20]`, we see we now have the right types.

-### Looking for Outliers
+### Looking for Bad Values

-Once the data is loaded and in the right types, it's time to look for bad values.
-The definition of "bad data" depends on the data you're working with.
-For example if you have a `temperature` column, the maximal value probably shouldn't be more than 60°C (the highest temperature ever recorded was 56.7°C).
-But - what if we're talking about engine temperature?
+Once the data is loaded and the correct types are being used, it's time to look for “bad” values.
+The definition of a "bad” value depends on the data you're working with.
+For example, if you have a `temperature` column, the maximal value probably shouldn't be more than 60°C (the highest temperature ever recorded on earth was 56.7°C).
+However, if the data represents engine temperatures, the “bad” value markers would need to be much higher.

-One of the easy ways to start is to use the DataFrame's `describe` method.
+One of the easiest ways to look for bad data is to use the DataFrame's `describe` method.
 Since our DataFrame has many columns, I'm going to look at a subset of the columns.

-**Listing 10: Looking for Outliers**
+**Listing 10: Looking for Bad Data**

 ```
 In [21]: df[['trip_distance', 'total_amount', 'passenger_count']].describe()